Love Letter board game is a popular deduction card game. Very easy to learn and play, it’s accessible to a very broad audience.

 Rank 4: Sycophant Morris

-Morris doesn’t do much by himself, but it lets you choose which player will be targeted with next card played.
-It offers some tactical options to focus attention to another player or divert an attack away from you.
+Morris doesn’t do much by himself, but it lets you choose which player will be targeted with the next card played.
+It offers some tactical options to focus attention on another player or divert an attack away from you.

 Rank 3: Baroness Fiona

-Works just like the Priest, except that you can now look at card of up to two players, not just one.
+Works just like the Priest, except that you can now look at cards of up to two players, not just one.

 Rank 2: Cardinal Vesper

-Cardinal lets you choose two players who then switch they cards.
-In addition, it lets you take a peek at one of those cards.
-It doesn’t have any effect if not enough players are still in the game, but otherwise it’s great to add some chaos and gain some information.
+Cardinal lets you choose two players who then switch their cards.
+Also, it lets you take a peek at one of those cards.
+It doesn’t have any effect if not enough players are still in the game, but otherwise, it’s great to add some chaos and gain some information.